 The guard actually laughed slightly.
 "What, you think the king might be lying to us all?"

-"Actually, I do too," the guard said.
+"Actually, I do too," the guard said, to my astonishment.
 "But not enough to try it.
 And I wouldn't recommend you trying it either, because I'd have to arrest you."

 This erased any suspicion in my mind that he had lied the first time.
 Which was interesting.
 Hobart had said magic was outlawed to take power away from the people so there could never be a revolution, so how come the guards weren't allowed to do it?
 Was Hobart wrong?
 Had the king just figured revolution was impossible enough as it was and the guards didn't need magic powers?
 Was there something about magic itself that repulsed him?